Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 2. the batch size: 160

-I tried a few different batch sizes (see below), but settled at 160 as that seemed to perform better than batch sizes larger or smaller than that.
+I tried a few different batch sizes and finally found 160 to perform better than batch sizes larger or smaller than that.

 3. number of epochs :  20

-I ran only 10 epochs, primarily as a result of time and further performance gains, as it was already arriving at nearly 97-98% validation accuracy, and further epochs resulted in only marginal gains while continuing to increase time incurred in training.
-Additionally, there is no guarantee that further improvement in validation accuracy does anything other than just overfit the data (although adding dropout to the model does help in that regard).
+I ran only 20 epochs.
+The time and performance gains are two major factors to be considered during training.
+For performance gains, it was already arriving at nearly 97-98% validation accuracy.
+Adding further epochs resulted in only marginal gains but this increased time incurred in training.
+There is potential risk of overfitting the data on further improvement in validation accuracy.

 4. hyperparameters : learning rate = 0.001, mean = 0.0 sigma = 0.1

-For the model hyperparameters, I stuck with a mean of 0 and standard deviation/sigma of 0.1.
-An important aspect of the model is trying to keep a mean of 0 and equal variance, so these hyperparameters attempt to follow this philosophy.
-I tried a few other standard deviations but found a smaller one did not really help, while a larger one vastly increased the training time necessary.
+For the model hyperparameters, I took learning rate of 0.001, mean of 0 and standard deviation/sigma of 0.1 so that I could avoid the local maxima during optimization and other noise.
+On doing this, the model is directed to keep a mean of 0 and equal variance, so these hyperparameters attempt to follow this line.
+Other value of mean and standard deviation took me away from performance gains perspective and computation time.

 -----------------